percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    (:term:`LSN`) instead of specifying :option:`xtrabackup --incremental-basedir`.
-For databases created in 5.1 and later, specify the :term:`LSN` as a single 64-bit integer. **ATTENTION**: If a wrong LSN value is specified (a user  error which |Percona XtraBackup| is unable to detect), the backup will be unusable.
+For databases created in 5.1 and later, specify the :term:`LSN` as a single 64-bit integer. **ATTENTION**: If a wrong LSN value is specified (a user  error that |Percona XtraBackup| cannot detect), the backup will be unusable.
 Be careful!

 .. option:: --innodb-log-arch-dir=DIRECTORY